 FPGA devices do not have a fixed processor architecture, including the operating system overhead and all the interfaces and interrupts typical to CPUs.

-Processing paths in this hardware are parallel, what means different functions do not have to compete for the same operating resources.
+Processing paths in this hardware are parallel, which means different functions do not have to compete for the same operating resources.
 As a result, a single FPGA chip can have 10 or more control loops running on it simultaneously at different rates.The parallel architecture of FPGA is the key behind its ability to rapidly execute buy and sell orders.
 Click To Tweet

 The implementation of mathematical computations at a low level, however, is possible only with regards to simple algorithms that can be broken down into a set of tasks.
 Separate functional blocks can then be processed within different cycles.